varsha7104/intervie-w-questions-/tensorflow/interview.md

   ## 11) tensorflow serving
   It is flexible high performance secing system developed by google It focuses on production environment rather than research environment
+  ## 12) place holder
+ Serves as a input node in computational grpah They are used to feed input data int o graph during execution phase Dynamic data input as their value can be reassigned at runtime rather than being fixed during graph construction